velascoluis/datapi-core/README.md

 # dataPi

-`datapi` is a Python package that allows you to deploy data resources, list them, and generate documentation.
+`datapi` is a Python package that allows you to implement a datalakehouse head , deploy data pods, list them, and generate documentation.

 ## Installation
 ```bash